ChessMax/awesome-programming-languages/README.md

 - [Coq](https://coq.inria.fr/) - Coq is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 - [Crystal](https://github.com/crystal-lang/crystal) - Crystal is a language with a Ruby like sintax, statically type-checked.
 It supports compile-time evaluation and code generation.
 It compiles to efficient native code.
 - [Cubiml](https://github.com/Storyyeller/cubiml-demo) - Cubiml is a simple ML-like programming language with subtyping and full type inference.
 You can try it out online in your browser [here](https://storyyeller.github.io/cubiml-demo/demo.html).
+- [Cyber](https://github.com/fubark/cyber) - Cyber is a fast, efficient, and concurrent scripting language.
+You can embed it into your applications, games, or engines on desktop or web.
+Cyber also comes with a CLI, so you can do scripting on your computer.
 # D (11):
 - [D](https://dlang.org/) - General-purpose programming language with static typing, systems-level access, and C-like syntax.
 - [Dafny](https://github.com/dafny-lang/dafny) - Dafny is a verification-ready programming language.
 As you type in your program, Dafny's verifier constantly looks over your shoulder, flags any errors, shows you counterexamples, and congratulates you when your code matches your specifications.
 When you're done, Dafny can compile your code to C#, Java, JavaScript or Go (more to come!), so it can integrate with your existing workflow.